Best Area Rug of 2021

 While each of us has our own particular style and desires for creating our personal spaces, there are still some basic criteria that every area rug we tested can be held up to.
 We first considered the colors and patterns offered and how well those patterns fit into people's existing furniture and decor.
 Wider ranges of colors to match more diverse palates also performed better in this metric.
 And because we all live in different homes with different arrangements, we also assessed the diversity of sizes and shapes each rug is offered in.
 From giant area rugs to hallway runners and kitchen sink mats to circular dining room coverings, the more diversity was offered, the better each rug scored in this metric.

 While personal preference plays a big part in choosing what look of area rug you get, there are a few tips that can help you decide.
 First, measure the space you're hoping to fill and order up a size.
 This lets you put the edges of the rug under your furniture, creating a more pulled-together appearance.
 Second, consider the feeling you're going for.
 Highly patterned rugs tend to make a room feel smaller, fuller, and perhaps cozier.
 Plain colored rugs, and especially lightly colored rugs, typically make your space feel more open, cleaner, and less cluttered.
-Consider the rest of your furniture and decor and choose a rug that matches its vibe — otherwise, you'll end up wanting a new couch too…
+Consider the rest of your furniture and decor and choose a rug that matches its vibe — otherwise, you may end up wanting a new couch, too…

 Two top contenders in this category make the cut for different reasons.
 The nuLOOM Moroccan Blythe features a pattern that's interesting and versatile across decorating styles without being too busy.
 It also comes in the most colors, sizes, and shapes of any rug we tested, allowing you to choose the absolute perfect fit for your personal space.
 The nuLOOM Rigo Jute also stands out in this category for a classic, clean handwoven style that, though it comes in just four colors, can easily be incorporated to upgrade the look of almost any arrangement style.
 And like the Moroccan Blythe, the Rigo Jute is offered in an astounding array of sizes and shapes that are sure to fit any space in your home.